D o you ever wonder why people quit being a life insurance agent?

 I didn’t want to be part of that statistic, so I fought tooth and nail to make life insurance work for me.

 However, after a little over a year, I ended up quitting and haven’t looked back since.

 Here’s why I quit being a life insurance agent.

 Table of Contents

 The Truth About Being A Life Insurance Agent Through An MLM

-We paid a small fee of $150 to sign up as independent life insurance agents through the company.
+We paid $150 to sign up as independent life insurance agents through the company.

 How MLMs Actually Work?